dralgroup/al-namd/README.md

 -------------

 - Active learning with multi-state ANI, multi-state ANI model, and gapMD are implemented in the open-source [MLatom](https://github.com/dralgroup/mlatom) (version >=3.10).
 Please see the MLatom page for more details.
 Links to tutorials are given below.
-- All data (training sets and models) will be made available here later.
-The MS-ANI model for fulvene models is already available in the tutorials below.
+- All data is available in the above repository, with the exception of the azobenzene training set, which is available at the following DOI: 10.6084/m9.figshare.27024196

 Tutorials
 ---------